How to Partner with Home Technology Firms

 - Security - Where do surveillance cameras need to be mounted?
 What are the styles to choose from?
 Where do burglar alarm keypads need to be?
 Can we just use an iPad?
 Where should I put security monitors?

 - Lighting control - How can I eliminate gangs of switches?
 What are all the keypad finish options?
 Can I control shades and skylights from the same keypad?
 Where do I need keypads?
 How much space do you need for lighting panels?
 Can you make the lighting's color temperature change throughout the day automatically?
 (Circadian rhythm / tuneable white / human-centric lighting)

 - House Control / Smart Home - Does your home control system work with our pool controller?
 HVAC System?
 Burglar alarm?
 Motorized shading?
 Door locks?
 How do we make this house easy to operate for my clients?
 Where do we need control points?

 - Budget - What is all of this going to cost?
 Can we value-engineer some of this?

 Plan for Technology Early

 And the list goes on.
 Just as you plan for art, furniture, and kitchen appliances, planning properly for televisions, speakers, touch panels, keypads, and more is important.
 Engage a technology professional early in the design proess to establish scope, budget, and a plan for every technology solution in the home.
 If technology becomes an afterthought, it will threaten the home’s design integrity and often results in project delays, compromises, and costly change orders.
 You want your clients to thank you, not blame you, for not accounting for their home’s technology needs early enough.

 Engage a technology professional early in the design process.
 Establish scope, budget, and plan early for every technology device in the home.
 The end result will be markedly better, and the client is exponentially more likely to love their home.

-If you would want to keep up to date on new and existing home technologies that will affect architecture & interior design, subscribe to the Home Technology Association's newsletter by clicking here.
+Do you want to keep up to date on new and existing home technologies that will affect architecture, interior design and construction?
+Subscribe to the Home Technology Association's newsletter by clicking here.